Man fills up gas tank, only to find water

 "After I put the gas in the car, all the lights on the dash went on and the car started to shutter," Schwartz said.

 He took his 2005 Lexus to be checked out.
-A technician took a gasoline sample and noted "mostly water found inside the gas tank.
+A techncian took a gasoline sample and noted "mostly water found inside the gas tank.
 Drained out bad fuel."

 The $37.50 he first spent at the gas pump led to a repair bill of $550.